zuff-1/MagmaLog/dev_notes.md

 # todo list
-- unfinished raise and stuff in goal_manager
 - minutes and hours conversion should not be handled inside of goal_manager's core functions, change that.
+- do the cleanup below.

+# cleanup: what actions to take
-- scan and cleanup through every file adding annotations, error raises, type handling, etc.
+- adding annotations, error raises, type handling, etc.
+- IMPORTANT: in every single instance of calling a core engine function, put the call under a try except statement ==since we're catching exceptions now!!!
+- fix indentation for hard to read annotated parameters ==figured out from the nighttime readings, pythonic readability > arbitrary line length guilt, readiblity trumps minimalism.

 # cleanup progress
 - central_registry done
+- goal_manager in progress